righdforsa/lebp-stack/README.md

 # lebp-stack
 Generic instance for web platform projects using Linux, Nginx, Bedrock, and PHP.
 Vagrant is used to provision a local dev VM and bootstrap it.
 Afterwards, Salt is launched for configuration.
 (In theory this makes the process more portable to a remote server or several.)

+# how to customize:
+create a configs repo separate from lebp-stack check it out to /srv/project, where it will be automatically included as another source tree by the salt minion config run highstate

 # initial getting started commands
 ```
 # git commands